vivekkatial/qaoa-three-sat/README.md

-qaoa-three-sat
+QAOA 3SAT
 ==============================

-An implementation for solvinng 3SAT (Exact Cover) using the Quantum Approximate Optimization Algorithm
+An implementation for solving 3SAT (Exact Cover) using the Quantum Approximate Optimization Algorithm

 Project Organization
 ------------